-The Tech Village area of the Township has substantial assets including interstate access, major arterials, a major employer and health care provider associated with the Genesys system and a number of local property owners, residents and elected officials that believe in its future.
+The Tech Village area of the Township has substantial assets including interstate access, major arterials, a major employer and health care provider and a number of local property owners, residents and elected officials that believe in its future.
 The character and location between denser population centers to its north and south make the site an attractive place to live and to operate potential employment generating activity.
 The challenge for Grand Blanc Township and for property ownership with Tech Village moving forward is to recognize how the population and economy are changing and to set policies that expand its vibrancy.

-The development of the Dort Highway Connector Project has also served as a catalyst for the expansion of Genesys Health Systems to develop a total medical campus in the southern end of the Charter Township.
+The development of the Dort Highway Connector Project has also served as a catalyst for the expansion of Ascension Genesys Health Systems to develop a total medical campus in the southern end of the Charter Township.
 A proposal to bring a new \$106 million retirement community that would create over 250 jobs is the first in a series of planned projects that could potentially expand Genesys Health Park into a retail and wellness hub in Genesee County.
-Located in the same vicinity of the Township, a \$26 million investment in an industrial facility to house Magna Electronics, an innovative electronics manufacturer, which began in 2018 was completed in 2019.
+Located in the same vicinity of the Township, a \$26 million investment in an industrial facility to house Magna Electronics, an innovative electronics manufacturer, was recently completed.
 With the continued economic development in the Township, the need for additional housing continues to grow.
-As a result, a \$20 million apartment complex, Banbury Commons, is currently under construction, which includes single story units similar to condominiums.
-A hotel investment company also broke ground last year for the construction of a new hotel, with a construction value over \$7 million, which opened in 2019.
+As a result, a \$19 million apartment complex, Banbury Commons, was recently constructed which includes single story units similar to condominiums.
+During the year, Grand Blanc Township also saw the construction of a strip mall, a storage unit facility, and two office buildings totaling over \$7 million in construction value combined.
 With the influx of new businesses and housing, many other industries are expanding their businesses to meet the increased demands.
-These include additions to two automobile dealerships and construction of two gas stations.
-Also on the horizon for the upcoming year is the construction of a strip mall, a storage unit facility, and two office buildings.
+Also on the horizon for the upcoming year is the completion of a 4,400 square-feet office building with a construction value of \$12,400,000 to house Elga Credit, which will include administrative offices and a full-service branch that features four state-of-the-art ATM machines offering extended hours for teller service.
+In addition, another hotel valued at \$6.7 million and additional office space valued at \$1.7 million are currently under construction with expected completion in 2021.

 Grand Blanc Township is a growing community and an employment generator for many residents of Genesee County.
 It is experiencing growth in construction and increased property values, far exceeding that of other communities in Genesee County.
-During 2019, the Township issued 66 residential building permits for new construction with a construction value of \$8,516,000 and 421 permits for additions or improvement to existing structures with a construction value of \$6,736,000.
-During the same period of time, the Township also issued 28 permits for new commercial construction with a construction value of \$14,150,000 and an additional 32 permits for improvements on existing commercial structures with a construction value of \$7,970,000.
+During 2020, the Township issued 69 residential building permits for new construction with a construction value of \$6,505,000 and 469 permits for additions or improvement to existing structures with a construction value of \$18,720,000.
+During the same period of time, the Township also issued 5 permits for new commercial construction with a construction value of \$21,100,000 and an additional 24 permits for improvements on existing commercial structures with a construction value of \$7,240,000.